ysacc/ysacc/README.md

 ##### Hi, I'm Ysacc:

-- 🎓Recent computer science graduate from UNC - Chapel Hill
+- 🎓studying more programming languages
-- :test_tube: Finishing up my research in cybersecurity and preparing to make the industry transition
+- :test_tube: Taking the Full Stack Developer bootcamp
-- 🪐 Looking forward to global net zero, Mars (& the rest of space), and nuclear fusion
+- 🪐 starting more projects
 - :speech_balloon: Ask me about accessibility, cybersecurity, full-stack, web, or literally anything!
 - :mailbox: You can reach me with the links below